-On Line 15(c) you must report the total amount of taxable sales and purchases for which discretionary sales surtax is due at a rate different than the rate of the county in which you are located.
-Enter the taxable amounts from Line A, Column 3, and Line B, Column 3, for which discretionary sales surtax is due at a rate different than the county in which you are located.
+On each of your location returns, you must report the total amount of taxable sales for which you collected discretionary sales surtax at a rate different than the rate of the county in which you are located on Line 15(c).
+Enter the taxable amounts from Line A, Column 3, for which you collected discretionary sales surtax at a rate different than the county in which you are located.
+This amount would consist of taxable sales where you delivered the merchandise into a county with a different discretionary sales surtax rate.